Who Is Wynonna Judd?

 Wynonna and Ashley wore second-hand clothes and occasionally lived in houses without electricity or indoor plumbing.
 Looking back on her impoverished childhood after decades of stardom, which included a performance at 1600 Pennsylvania Avenue, Judd remarked, "I literally went from the outhouse to the White House."

 Wynonna Judd and her mother built a very close, if occasionally rather dysfunctional, relationship, "Right or wrong," Wynonna said, "from a very early age I believed my mother needed me as much as I needed her."
-In 1979, Wynonna and Naomi changed their surnames from Ciminella to Naomi's rootsier-sounding maiden name, Judd, and moved to Nashville, Tennessee, the country music capital of the world, to pursue careers in the recording industry.
-They signed to the label RCA Records in 1983, performing as a duo called, simply, The Judds.
+Looking for a fresh start after her mother's divorce, in 1977, Wynonna and Naomi changed their surnames from Ciminella to Naomi's rootsier-sounding maiden name, Judd, and moved to Nashville, Tennessee, the country music capital of the world, to pursue careers in the recording industry.
+They signed to the label RCA Records in 1983, performing as a duo called, simply, the Judds.

 Wynonna Judd sang lead vocals and played guitar, while her mother sang backing vocals.
 The Judds' single "Let Me Tell You About Love" became their 14th and final song to hit No. 1 on the U.S. country chart, capping an extraordinary decade in which they were perhaps the biggest act in all of country music.